metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### In command line prompts (current execution help)

-Every script that's being executed either directly or called by other script will not run until the user accepts the prompt to run script.\
+Every script that's being executed either directly or called by other script will not run until the user accepts the prompt to run the script.\
 Similar prompts may appear at various points in code during execution.

-Each of these prompts have `?` which a user can type to get more information about prompt choices.
+Each of these prompts have `?` mark option which a user can type to get more information about prompt choices.

 Functions `ShouldProcess` and `ShouldContinue` do not support customizing command line help, for that reason there is `Approve-Execute` function which allows you to customize prompt help.